Carimi: History

-Hours and hours at the studio in the hopes of creating a new sound, one that was uncommon in the music industry at the time, the band found themselves putting on paper some profound, socially shared lyrics that encompassed the disorders of their native land.
-Haiti Bang, Bang, was released in the summer of 2001.
+The group released the album Ayiti Bang, Bang in the summer of 2001.
 Instantly, Carimi became a household name.
 They are known as one of the first younger generation digital bands to put out music that reflected upon the political pressures and the deteriorating security of Haiti.
-They had mass appeal to the Haitian diaspora who fled the country and through their allure lyrically, musically and of course sex appeal for the ladies, Carimi has thrived throughout the years.
+They had mass appeal to the Haitian diaspora who fled the country.

 In 2016 the singer Mickael Guirand decided to quit the band due to personal issues.
 The rest of the founding members decided to end their long journey and have gone on separate musical expeditions.
-In 2022 the band return for a 20th anniversary one day tour in Paris where they'll perform for the first time since the break up in 2016.
+Richard Cavé went on to found the group KAI, Carlo Vieux joined the group 5lan, and Mickael Guirand formed the group Vayb.
+In 2022 the band returned for a 20th anniversary one-day tour in Paris where they performed for the first time since the break up in 2016.